 Jonathan Gratch , Lecturer; Ph.D., University of North Texas.
 Emerging technologies; games and simulations; technology integration; multimedia production for education.Greg Jones , Associate Professor; Ph.D., University of Texas at Austin.
 3-D virtual environments; games and simulations; cyber infrastructures; web authoring; distance delivery of instruction.

-Gerald A. Knezek , Regents Professor; Ph.D., University of Hawaii.
+Gerald A. Knezek , Regents Professor and Director of the Institute for the Integration of Technology into Teaching and Learning; Ph.D., University of Hawaii.
 Technology integration; telecommunications; educational research and measurement.

-Lin Lin , Assistant Professor; Ed.D., Columbia University.
-Instructional technology; human-machine interaction; online teaching and learning; teacher professional development.
+Lin Lin , Associate Professor; Ed.D., Columbia University.
+Instructional technology; human computer interaction; online/ hybrid teaching and learning; mind, brain and education.